Frequently Asked Questions

 - Declaration of Public Utility (DUP) of expropriation for the converter station;

-- Concession for the use of the Maritime Public Domain (CUDPM) for the offshore HVDC cables was signed by RTE on 7th August 2017, with signature by the French Authorities expected in September 2017; and
+- Concession for the use of the Maritime Public Domain (CUDPM) for the offshore HVDC cables was signed by RTE on 7th August 2017, with signature by the French Authorities granted in December 2017; and

-- Water Act Authorisation for the HVDC offshore Cables, the approval is expected in September 2017.
+- Water Act Authorisation for the HVDC offshore Cables, granted in December 2017.

 - An application for a Water Act Declaration for the converter station was submitted in July 2016 and a draft approval was received in December 2016 and updated in March 2017.
 A modification is currently being processed.